qiwu57kevin/EmbodiedAI-Gesture/README.md

-# Gesture-Driven Communicative Learning for Interactive Embodied Navigation - Documentation
+# Communicative Learning via Instructional Gestures for Embodied Navigation Agents - Documentation

 This package includeds the learning framework descript in the original paper built with Unity.
 The documentation contains the following sections: